By using this site, you agree to the Privacy Policy and Terms of Use.

 What is the World Health Assembly and why does it matter?

-Who was elected to lead WHA79 and what do they do?
+Who was elected to lead WHA79?

 Source: World Health Assembly opens in Geneva, Switzerland